fmbot-discord/docs/docs/commands/albums.md

 Shows who in your server listened to an album you're currently listening to or the one you're searching for.

-Note that the playcount for the user that requested the command will always be up to date.

 Parameters:

 * Album - An album you want to search for.
 You can either use the built-in last.fm search or seperate the artist and album yourself using a | as seperator.